Avoid getting stuck in or out of your garage during the coldest season!

 How to prevent your Garage Door from breaking during the winter

 Your garage door is made of many parts and they all feel the stress of drastic climate changes.
 Metal components usually contract in cold temperatures and force the garage opener to work harder to complete normal functions.
 If your garage opener is struggling to do the job, immediately stop pressing the “open” button to avoid burning out the motor.

-Check to see if any ice has formed at the base of your garage door, freezing it into place.
+In case winter has caught you unprepared, check to see if any ice has formed at the base of your garage door, freezing it into place.
 The formation of ice around your door is not limited to the base of your garage door, but also around the sides and top.
 You can try to chip carefully away at the ice first with a hammer and metal object that works as a chisel.
 Just make sure not to damage the seals located at the base of your garage door.

 If you find any irregularity in your garage door’s performance and don’t have the tools, knowledge or time to do it yourself, that’s what we are here for!
 Our highly trained staff can give you a diagnostic of every single detail for your residential or commercial garage door needs, and we cover all the Denver metro area.

-Applying silicone spray to the bottom or your garage door seals can prevent it from sticking to the ice as it builds up.
+Applying silicone spray to the bottom of your garage door seals can prevent it from sticking to the ice as it builds up.
 Also, keep the area in front of your garage shoveled and clear of ice.